The Peter Guilday Prize

 About the Guilday Prize

 The Peter Guilday Prize is awarded for a manuscript, accepted by the editor of the Catholic Historical Review, that is the author’s first scholarly publication.
-Entries must be submitted as articles; those received in the editorial office by September 1 of any year will be considered for that year’s prize, the amount of which is $250.
+There is no entry or submission process for the prize; it is awarded to an already-published article in the CHR.

 Submission Rules